Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Scattering approach to noise

-At $\omega=0$, the noise can be written in a compact form and is straightforwardly separated into two contributions, $S^X(0)=\Sth[X](0)+\Ssh[X](0)$, with
+At $\omega=0$, the noise can be written in a compact form and is straightforwardly separated into two contributions, $S^X(0)=\Sth[X](0)+\Ssh[X](0)$, with~\cite{BlanterButtikerPhysRep00,Moskalets2011Sep}

-Here, $\Sth[X](0)$ is thermal-like noise to which each reservoir contributes individually, even at equilibrium: $f_{\L\tau}=f_{\R\tau}$.
+Here, $\Sth[X](0)$ is thermal-like noise to which each reservoir contributes individually, even at equilibrium, $f_{\L\tau}=f_{\R\tau}$.
 By contrast, $\Ssh[X](0)$ is the so-called shot noise which is nonzero only under nonequilibrium conditions, i.e., when $f_{\L\tau}\neq f_{\R\tau}$.
 It contains the characteristic partitioning factor $D(E)[1-D(E)]$ and thus vanishes in the limits of perfect, $D(E)=1$, or completely suppressed transmission, $D(E)=0$.
+Note that the factors of 2 in Eq.~\eqref{eq:noise-general} come from the anticommutator in Eq.~\eqref{eq:Noise_def}.

 Of main interest for our work is the \emph{shot noise}, Eq.~\eqref{eq:shot-general}, under the \emph{zero-current condition}